AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~

 Events are a fundamental part of how AppDaemon works under the
 covers.
 AD receives important events from all of its plugins and communicates them to apps as required.
-FOr instance, the MQTT plugin will generate an event when a message is recieved; The HASS plugin will generate an event when a service is called, or when it starts or stops.
+For instance, the MQTT plugin will generate an event when a message is recieved; The HASS plugin will generate an event when a service is called, or when it starts or stops.

 Events and MQTT
 ~~~~~~~~~~~~~~~

-The MQTT plugin uses events as itsd primary (and only interface) to MQTT.
+The MQTT plugin uses events as its primary (and only interface) to MQTT.
 The model is fairly simple - every time an MQTT message is received, and event of type ``MQTT_MESSAGE`` is fired.
-APps are able to subscribe to this event and process it appropriately.
+Apps are able to subscribe to this event and process it appropriately.

 Events and Home Assistant
 ~~~~~~~~~~~~~~~~~~~~~~~~~